open-xml-templating/docxtemplater/docs/source/testing.rst

 * We then set data and render the document.
 * We then verify that the document is the same as "table-example-expected.pptx"

-testUtils.shouldBeSame will, for each XML file that is inside the zip document, pretty print it, and then compare them.
+shouldBeSame will, for each XML file that is inside the zip document, pretty print it, and then compare them.
 That way, we have a more beautiful diff and spacing differences do not matter in the output document.

 Regression tests
 ----------------